kittymagician/COVID-19-Emergency-Response-Hub/README.md

 # COVID-19 Emergency Response Hub

-The Community Response Hub was designed after realising that Parish Councils do not have a case mangement/ticket submission system.
+The COVID-19 Response Hub was designed for the community after realising that Parish Councils do not have a case mangement/ticket submission system.
+This application aims to provide software that is open, free and able to support the community at this difficult time

 The application supports requests for food, medicine and emotional support via the web interface, sms and telephone (sms and telephone services use the Twilio platform).